Hughshine/hughshine/README.md

 Hi there 👋 Blessing on your day.

-Here's a beginner in programming language.
+Here's a learner in programming language.
 Feel free to chat with me at `xuyang.li at smail dot nju dot edu dot cn`!

-Writing `Coq` now, working on weak memory model and CompCert.
-Wanna know something about IR and type systems.
-Also interested in software engineering.
+Writing `Coq` now, working on CompCert.

-Universe & intuition & fantasy & connections & life.

-2021.10.20
+> Dive deep and work hard.
+>
+> See the unseen, realize the unrealized, connect the unconnected, make the unmade, express the unexpressed.

+2022.1.25